jens-limbach/SSv2-custom-sample-object/README.md

 - You have enabled the Custom Services feature for creating new entities in your SAP Sales and Service Cloud V2
 - You are a little bit familiar with coding or curious enough to get into it :)

-Hint: We will be using SAP CAP (Cloud Application Programming Model) for our backend, you can read more about it here: <a href="https://cap.cloud.sap/docs/get-started/" target="_blank">CAP Documentation</a>
+*Hint 1:* We will be using SAP CAP (Cloud Application Programming Model) for our backend, you can read more about it here: <a href="https://cap.cloud.sap/docs/get-started/" target="_blank">CAP Documentation</a>

+*Hint 2:* If you are already an expert, you can also just clone my entire repository locally and skip most of the steps but I recommend everyone to build the project step by step to understand what is happening.
+If you clone it, you need to re-name the ```package.json.example``` to just ```package.json``` and insert your own credentials and you also need to adjust some of the other parameters from below (like db name, CORS whitelisting etc.).

 ## Getting Started